Getting Started

 Guided Notes are available within the tutorials for some courses.

-Locked Assignments: Teachers will unlock at least a week’s worth of assignments at a time for students to complete.
-Teachers can lock tasks after weekly due dates have passed.
+Locked Assignments: Instructors will unlock at least a week’s worth of assignments at a time for students to complete.
+Instructors can lock tasks after weekly due dates have passed.

 Current Grade shows the student’s average on the work they have completed.
 The current grade is the one students and parents should be looking at to check progress.